kiran94/prfiesta/README.md

 An example prerelease package looks like this: https://pypi.org/project/prfiesta/0.8.1b125/

 Downstream users can then do a full end to end test with the prerelease package before the change is merged into `main`.
+This will automatically be posted into the pull request [example](https://github.com/kiran94/prfiesta/pull/36#issuecomment-1564909558).

 You can find the full version history of package [here](https://pypi.org/project/prfiesta/#history)